gregdan3/gregdan3.github.io/src/routes/now/+page.md

 - I got my [ilo pi toki pona taso](https://github.com/gregdan3/ilo-pi-toki-pona-taso), "Only-Toki-Pona tool", ready for everyone to use!
 I immediately regretted some of my database design choices, but hey, you can't win them all.
 - I started doing yoga.
 It's been as big a change in my well-being as the gym and physical therapy were before it- I can move and feel comfortable in my body far more than before, with 45 minute sessions twice a week.
+- I'm working on a refresh of the definitions in [lipu Linku](https://linku.la) with help from lots of others.
+See [here](https://github.com/lipu-linku/pali-nimi/) for details!

 ## Summer